Smoot: Practical use

 The bridge is marked with painted markings indicating how many smoots there are from where the sidewalk begins on the Charles River bank in Boston, with a number every ten smoots.
 The marks were repainted each semester by the incoming associate member class (similar to pledge class) of Lambda Chi Alpha before they were suspended due to repeated infractions of MIT's alcohol rules.
 Lambda Chi Alpha alumni, along with current students of MIT, have maintained the markings.

 "HALF WAY TO HELL" and an arrow pointing towards MIT.

 Markings typically appear every 10 smoot, but additional marks appear at other numbers in between.
 For example, the 70 smoot mark is accompanied by a mark for 69.
 The 182.2 smoot mark is accompanied by the words "Halfway to Hell" and an arrow pointing towards MIT.

 The markings are recognized as milestones on the bridge, to the degree that during bridge renovations in the 1980s, the Cambridge, Massachusetts, police department requested that the markings be restored, since they were routinely used in police reports to identify locations on the bridge.
 The renovators at the Massachusetts Highway Department also scored the concrete surface of the sidewalk on the bridge at 5 ft 7 in intervals instead of the conventional 6 ft.
 The Lambda Zeta (MIT) chapter of Lambda Chi Alpha, which created the smoot markings, continues to repaint the markings once or twice per year.

 Starting in 2011, Google Earth enabled the ability to measure distance using smoots, with the standard length of 5 feet 7 inches.
 The calculator function of Google Search also provides values in smoots, and in 2011, smoot was one of the 10,000 new words added to the fifth edition of The American Heritage Dictionary.
-Robert Tavenor's book covering the history of measurement is titled Smoot's Ear: The Measure of Humanity.
-MIT's student-run college radio station WMBR gives its broadcasting wavelength as 2 smoot, i.e. 88.1 MHz.
+Robert Tavernor's book covering the history of measurement is titled Smoot's Ear: The Measure of Humanity.
+MIT's student-run college radio station WMBR gives its broadcasting wavelength as 2 smoot, closely approximating 88.1 MHz.